 Praise the Power that hath made and preserved us a nation.
+Then conquer we must, for our cause it is

-Then conquer we must, for our cause it is just.
+Then conquer we must, for our cause it is just,

-And this be our motto: "In God is our trust."
+And this be our motto: "In $\operatorname{God}$ is our trust."